Mwg33y/Logistic-Regression/README.md

  The rejected regressors that have low p-values, are at the root of the low R-squared vale are.
  They have low causal effect on the death of a survivor of heart failure within the 12 months that follow.
 These are the rejected clinical freatures(i.e regressors):
-  -smoking
+  - smoking
-  -diabetes
+  - diabetes
-  -high blood pressure
+  - high blood pressure
-  -gender
+  - gender

   The logistic regression analysis findings suggest that probability probability of dying within 12 months of suffering heart failure comes down to the heart's ability to continue